pheew/try-catch-component/README.md

 import tryCatchComponent from 'try-catch-component';

-class MyComponent extends React {
+class MyComponent extends PureComponent {
     render() {
         throw new Error('Oh no!')
     }